gloewing/photometry_FLMM/README.md

 install.packages("fastFMM")
 ```

-The development version of the `fastFMM` R package can be downloaded at: https://github.com/gloewing/fastFMM
+For more information see the `fastFMM` R package repo: https://github.com/gloewing/fastFMM